openvinotoolkit/open_model_zoo/tools/accuracy_checker/datasets_preparation.md

 * `ms_coco_detection_80_class_with_background` used for evaluation models trained on COCO dataset for object detection tasks.
 Background label + label map with 80 public available object categories are used.
 Annotations are saved in image id ascend order
 * `ms_coco_detection_80_class_without_background` used for evaluation models trained on COCO dataset for object detection tasks.
 Label map with 80 public available object categories is used.
 Annotations are saved in image id ascend order
 * `ms_coco_keypoints` used for evaluation models trained on COCO dataset for human pose estimation tasks.
 Each annotation stores multiple keypoints for one image
-* `person_detection` used for evaluation models trained on COCO dataset for object detection tasks.
-Background label + original label map with 91 object categories are used (public available 80 categories).
-Annotations are saved in image id ascend order
-* `mscoco_person_detection` used for evaluation models trained on COCO dataset for object detection tasks.
-Background label + original label map with 91 object categories are used (public available 80 categories).
-Annotations are saved in image id ascend order
 * `ms_coco_single_keypoints` used for evaluation models trained on COCO dataset for human pose estimation tasks.
 Each annotation stores single keypoints for image, so several annotation can be associated to one image

 ## [WIDER Face](http://shuoyang1213.me/WIDERFACE/)